BigWigsMods/packager/README.md

     # ## Interface: 11305
     #@end-non-retail@

-__release.sh__ will target retail by default.
+__release.sh__ will set the build type as retail by default.
 You can change this by passing a different game version as an argument.
 To target classic this would be `release.sh -g 1.13.5`.

 ## Usage